-If the Offerer supports RTP/RTCP multiplexing exclusively as specified in [RFCYYY5], the procedures in that document apply for the handling of the "a=rtcp-mux-only", "a=rtcp", and "a=rtcp-mux" attributes.
+If the Offerer supports RTP/RTCP multiplexing exclusively as specified in [RFC8858], the procedures in that document apply for the handling of the "rtcp-mux-only", "rtcp", and "rtcp-mux" attributes.

-While a Half Trickle Offerer has to send an Offer compliant to [RFCYYY1] and [RFC5761] including candidates for all components, the flexibility of a Full Trickle Offerer allows to send only RTP candidates (component 1) in the initial Offer assuming that RTCP multiplexing is supported by the Answerer.
+While a Half Trickle Offerer has to send an Offer compliant to [RFC8839] and [RFC5761] including candidates for all components, the flexibility of a Full Trickle Offerer allows the sending of only RTP candidates (component 1) in the initial Offer assuming that RTCP multiplexing is supported by the Answerer.
 A Full Trickle Offerer would need to start gathering and trickling RTCP candidates (component 2) only after having received an indication in the Answer that the Answerer unexpectedly does not support RTCP multiplexing.

-A Trickle Answerer MAY include an "a=rtcp-mux" attribute [RFC5761] in the application/trickle-ice-sdpfrag body if it supports and uses RTP and RTCP multiplexing.
-The Trickle Answerer needs to follow the guidance on the usage of the "a=rtcp" attribute as given in [RFCYYY1] and [RFC3605].
+A Trickle Answerer MAY include an "rtcp-mux" attribute [RFC5761] in the "application/trickle-icesdpfrag" body if it supports and uses RTP and RTCP multiplexing.
+The Trickle Answerer needs to follow the guidance on the usage of the "rtcp" attribute as given in [RFC8839] and [RFC3605].
 Receipt of this attribute at the Offerer in an INFO request prior to the Answer indicates that the Answerer supports and uses RTP and RTCP multiplexing.
 The Offerer can use this information, e.g., for stopping the gathering of RTCP candidates and/or for freeing corresponding resources.